Commercial Bathroom Supplies

 At Sustainable Supply, “going green” means high-efficiency, human health, and environmental sustainability, it’s that simple.
 And there is no better place in your facility for going green than the restroom.

 Choosing the products for your new restroom can be a real ho-hum kind of event.
 What do you need?
 Toilets.
 Urinals.
 Sinks.
 Faucets.
 Partitions.
 Hand dryers.
+Liquid soap dispensers.
 Toilet paper dispensers.
+Tampon dispensers.
 The list goes on, but all those products are quite straightforward.
 Nothing flashy or high-tech….

 At the same time, due diligence requires you to make informed decisions about the products that will be with you for many, many years.
 And even though there might not be anything “new” about those toilets and hand dryers at first glance, there’s a term that every purchaser must be aware of before typing in credit card numbers or logging in to check rewards points beforehand.
 The term?